liferay/liferay-docs/develop/tutorials/articles/18-internationalization/05-language-settings.markdown

     Just open the `content` folder in the Jar to find the language files.

-The first section in the `Language.properties` file is labeled `Language settings`.
+The first section in the `Language.properties` file is labeled *Language settings*:

     ##
     ## Language settings